ulmo-dev/conda-recipes/README.md

 are pure python.
 Other more complicated dependencies are already available in conda.

-Note:
-    you must be a member of the ulmo binstar org for the upload to work
+**you must be a member of the ulmo binstar org for the upload to work**

 To install ulmo using conda type:

     conda install -c https://conda.binstar.org/ulmo ulmo